Diana Yan // Tracking Page

 K N I T T I N G

-After falling into a youtube rabbit hole, I did find out an analog knitting machine does exhist!
-Behold, a Vintage Sock Knitting Machine.
+After falling into a youtube rabbit hole, I found another machine i like very very much.
+Behold - a Vintage Sock Knitting Machine.
 Around 14 minutes is where she begins the heel.
 Here are some photos of one of these machines from Old Tymes Stockings.

 D E T A I L I N G [snap-fits]